roadrunner-server/docs/queues/overview.md

 - You can create several different tasks and collect them into one collection and send them to the queue at once (using the so-called batching).

 In the case of immediate dispatch, you will have access to only the basic features: The `push()` method accepts two required arguments.
 The first argument is the name of the task to be executed.
 The second argument is the payload data for the task.
 In addition, the method takes an additional third argument with `Spiral\RoadRunner\Jobs\OptionsInterface` where you can pass object with predefined options.
 Moreover, this method is designed to send only one task.

+{% code title="dispatch.php" %}

 ```php
 use Spiral\RoadRunner\Jobs\Options;